Why Vendor Self-Service Matters

 Vendor self-service is a business tool that applies to almost every phase of the procure-to-pay cycle by using portals.
 Vendor portals allow your vendors 24/7 access to information from anywhere in the world.
 Not only can your vendors access important information without contacting your staff, but they can also use the portal to supply you with the data and documents necessary for business in a contactless environment.
 In this blog post, we’ll discuss why vendor self-service matters.

 Vendor self-service has steadily gained traction in the financial back office world, especially with larger companies.
 Companies can reduce costs by using the many procure-to-pay tools and systems in the marketplace and pushing non-value-added activities to their vendors.
+Vendors can access the information that they need without having to wait on the phone or for an email back.

 Benefits